sbkuehn/refArch-k8sAzure/envSetup.md

 <b>Requirements:</b>
 <br>1.
 Azure CLI
 <br>2.
 Az PowerShell Module
 <br>3.
-Cloud Shell - If you cannot install the Azure CLI or Az PowerShell Module locally, Cloud Shell is another alternative to running commands, scripts, and templates.
+Cloud Shell - If you cannot install the Azure CLI or Az PowerShell Module locally, Cloud Shell is another alternative for running commands, scripts, and templates.
 <br><br>
 <b>Login to your Azure account:</b>